 Senator Sykes completed his undergraduate studies at Ohio University where received his B.B.A. in Management and Organizational Behavior.
-From there, Sykes attended Wright State University and Harvard University where he earned a Masters of Social and Applied Economics and a Masters of Public Administration, respectively.
-These accomplishments led to the achievement of Dr. Sykes earning a Ph.D. in Public Administration from the University of Akron.
+From there, Leader Sykes attended Wright State University and Harvard University where he earned a Masters of Social and Applied Economics and a Masters of Public Administration, respectively.
+All of which lead to the achievement of Dr. Sykes earning a Ph.D. in Public Administration from the University of Akron.

 Senator Sykes is married to Barbara Sykes, president and CEO of the Ohio Legislative Black Caucus Foundation.
 They have two beautiful daughters, Stancy and Emilia, and two energetically loving grandchildren, Hugh and Hope.